lcchua/homework-0/docs/getting_started_clc.md

 ![new-datasets-s3-bucket-screenshot](https://github.com/user-attachments/assets/a5da19c2-235a-48d6-a2c7-e22f3eec636e)
 Example datasets: [ml-datasets.zip](https://github.com/user-attachments/files/17989198/ml-datasets.zip) to unzip then upload.
 #### 3. Train the Model using Python with Scikit-Learn
 Now that the new datasets have been uploaded, we next proceed to the Training Stage of the ML Pipeline.
-The `train_model.yml` pipeline executes the ML model training job which also includes the steps for testing the model using the test dataset post-training as well as the first-time initialisation of the DVC tracking, version-controlling the trained ML model and the associated training dataset used, and scanning the model for vulnerabilities.
+The `train_model.yml` pipeline executes the ML model training job which also includes the steps for testing the model using the test dataset post-training as well as the first-time initialisation of the DVC tracking, version-controlling the trained ML model and the associated training dataset used, and scanning the model for vulnerabilities using `protectai modelscan`.
 It is located in the `.github/workflows` folder.

 This `Train ML Model` workflow is triggered `on: push` to `branches: feature*` whenever any of `paths: main.py config.yml steps/*py requirements.txt trigger_test.py` changes.
 The latter `trigger_test.py` is a dummy Python program that can be changed with no impact whenever you wish to test-run this workflow.
 Alternatively this workflow may also be triggered by manually running in from the GitHub Actions menu tab.